pinobatch/libbet/README.md

 in SameBoy, bgb, or mGBA emulator, or on a Game Boy through a Catskull or EverDrive flash cart.

+The game is not yet ported to Mega Duck or Analogue Pocket, as supply chain problems have prevented the developer from procuring a system on which to test it.

 Achievements
 ------------
 Performing feats in the game will earn you achievements.
 Some are